 Auto Tour Map: Visit our “Brochure Page” for Map of Reelfoot Lake Areas

-Reelfoot Lake Tourism Council: (White’s Landing Area): This beautiful area has many boat ramps, fishing piers (handicap pier in the near future) & eagle’s nest close by.
+Reelfoot Lake Tourism Council: (White’s Landing Area): This beautiful area has many boat ramps, fishing piers, handicap pier and eagle’s nest close by.
 Keep your eyes open for an American Bald Eagle flying overhead!
 We have all the Tourist Information you will need to enjoy your time at Reelfoot Lake.
-Activities, events, lodging, fishing & hunting guides and more.
-Stop in while your at the Lake.
-Located at 1605 Hwy 21E.
+Activities, events, lodging, fishing and hunting guides and more.
+Stop in while you are at the Lake.
+Located at 1605 State Route 21 E.

-8. Bayou DeChein: The “River of the Dogs” flowed through this area long before the earthquakes formed the lake & it can still be traced through the lake to the Obion River.
+8. Bayou DeChein: The “River of the Dogs” flowed through this area long before the earthquakes formed the lake and it can still be traced through the lake to the Obion River.
 The farm road along the bayou makes an excellent walking trail for observing wildlife.
-The walk is approx. a 3 mile round trip.
+The walk is approx. 3 mile round trip.
 Area closed Oct.
 15 – March 15.

 12. Black Bayou Trail: The gravel road along Black Bayou Waterfowl Refuge is another great area to observe wildlife.
 A trial is available for hikers to walk from the parking area.
-It is a great place to observe woodland birds & mammals.
+It is a great place to observe woodland birds and mammals.
 The walk is approx..
 2 miles.